mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

 16. Pair the MS2 spectra to the image features using the [Assign MALDI MS2s to features](../../module_docs/featdet_ms2_scan_pairing/ms2_maldi_scan_pairing.md) module
-17. Annotate using any annotation module in MZmine
+17. Annotate using any annotation module in mzmine

 {{ git_page_authors }}